IntersectAustralia/hcsvlab-docs/RLibrary.md

 ### emuSX

-emuSX is now a required package for the hcsvlab package and is required to be installed before being able to use it
+emuSX is now a required package for the alveo package and is required to be installed before being able to use it